Skip To Main Content

 Overview

 The Summer Reading Assignment is designed to encourage reading through contemporary young adult literature within set guidelines.
-Students will be able to choose books that interest them and allow their perspectives of the reading to shine through.
+Students will be able to choose books that interest them and allow their perspectives on the reading to shine through.

 The written work serves as a diagnostic tool for the English teachers to gauge strengths and weaknesses in the students’ critical reading, critical thinking, and writing.
 This will allow them to plan lessons according to the needs of the students.
 Once the teachers have gone over these key concepts in the first few weeks of school, each student will have a chance to revise the response.

 Below is a list of teachers and the courses that they teach.
-If you have any questions at any time, please do not hesitate to reach out to your upcoming English teacher or any of the teachers in the English Department.
+If you have any questions at any time, please do not hesitate to reach out to your upcoming English teacher or any of the teachers in the English Department. *Note: With it being the summer, the teacher may take longer to respond.
+To help with answering questions, please include Mrs. Blankenship on your email as well.

 Jennifer Blankenship